Yaksha: In Buddhism

-Yakshas in Jainism
+In Jainism

 Jains mainly maintain cult images of Arihants and Tirthankaras, who have conquered the inner passions and attained moksha.
 Yakshas and yakshinis are found in pair around the cult images of Jinas, serving as guardian deities.
 The yaksha is generally on the right-hand side of the Jina image while the yakshini is on the left-hand side.
 They are regarded mainly as devotees of the Jina and have supernatural powers.
 They are also wandering through the cycles of births and deaths just like the worldly souls, but have supernatural powers.

 The Harivamsapurana (783 CE) refers to them as Shasandevatas.
 Initially among the yakshas, Manibhadra and Purnabadra yakshas and Bahuputrika yakshini were popular.
 The yaksha Manibhadra is worshipped by the Jains affiliated with the Tapa Gachchha.
 During tenth and thirteenth centuries yaksha Saarvanubhuti, or Sarvahna and yakshinis Chakreshvari, Ambika, Padmavati, and Jwalamalini became so popular that independent temples devoted to them were erected.

 Yakshas and yakshinis are common among the Murtipujaka Śvētāmbara and Bispanthi Digambara Jains.
 The Digambara Terapanth movement opposes their worship.
 Among the Murtipujaka Śvētāmbaras, the Tristutik Gaccha sect (both historical founded by Silagana and Devabhadra, and the modern sect organised by Rajendrasuri) object to the worship of shruta-devatas.